 Selfless servant leadership creates charismatic leaders that stand out in the crowd.
-Through serving others’ needs before ourselves, we learn to be true leaders.
+By serving others’ needs before ourselves, we learn to be true leaders.

 A good leader understands others and can serve others at the expense of putting their feelings on hold.

 A good shepherd lays down their life for the sake of the herd.
-They are in the forefront of every battle, and stand in front of the army to say, “Take me instead and let my people go”.
+They are in the forefront of every battle and stand in front of the army to say, “Take me instead and let my people go.”
 The shepherd leads with direction.
-They know their way around and can stand boldly leading people to better places.
+They know their way around and can boldly lead people to better places.

-A leader that has no direction and doesn’t know where to go is not a shepherd leader.
+A leader with no direction and who doesn’t know where to go is not a shepherd leader.

 Every time a leader arises, there’s something to achieve.
 This may be long-term or short-term, but at the end of the day, there’s a dream to get to.

-A leader that lacks vision is not to be followed, because they won’t have an idea of what to do next.
+A leader that lacks vision is not to be followed because they won’t know what to do next.